 A: According to Section II (Reserve Requirements) of the Valuation Manual, VM-20 applies to all individual life insurance policies issued on or after the operative date of the Valuation Manual that fall within the scope of VM-20.
-Policies subject to VM-20 are listed in the following summary:

-All individual life insurance policies whether directly written or assumed through reinsurance, including:
+Policies subject to VM-20 include all individual life insurance policies whether directly written or assumed through reinsurance:

-- Universal life insurance policies; - Variable life and variable universal life insurance policies; - Term life insurance policies; - Traditional whole life insurance policies; - Indexed life and indexed universal life insurance policies; and - Combination policies that include other benefits such as annuity benefits or long-term care benefits in addition to life insurance benefits, but are filed as individual life insurance policies.
+- Universal life insurance policies; - Variable life and variable universal life insurance policies; - Term life insurance policies; - Traditional whole life insurance policies; - Indexed life and indexed universal life insurance policies; and - Combination policies that include other benefits such as annuity benefits or long-term care benefits in addition to life insurance benefits but are filed as individual life insurance policies.

-Q 1.2: What products and reserves are not covered by VM-20 and where are these reserve requirements listed?
+Q 1.2: What products and reserves are not covered by VM-20, and where are these reserve requirements listed?